 To reach our intended behavioral outcomes, it will take several years to develop, pilot, and assess new experiences to populate the menu of options, devise and refine a tracking system, build an infrastructure for accountability, and assess the overall efficacy of the project.
 In Fall 2016, we began loosely piloting our first-year experience with the Class of 2020 and are experimenting with tracking systems to begin capturing first-year students' interactions with the milestones.

-Contact the Project Lead, Amanda Childress, Associate Director for the Student Wellness Center.
+Contact the Project Lead, Amanda Childress, Associate Director for the Student Wellness Center with any additional questions.